metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 (for Symfony ~2.3 use v0.3, for Symfony 2.7 use v0.4)
 Requires metaclass-nl/tresholds-governor 0.3@dev but the service configuration still requires Doctrine DBAL >=2.3.
-Tested with MySQL 5.5.
-Tested with PHP7.0.1.
-Tested with Symfony 3.0.1. (without crsf token) Tested on Symfony 2.8.1 with FOSUserBundle 1.3.6 and 6ccff96 (> 2.0.0 alpha3).

 RELEASE NOTES
 -------------